cuchi/website/assets/posts/go-vs-rust.md

 also wanted one that could easily compile to a native executable, which is a nice perk to have on a CLI tool.

 My first obvious choice was Go, for some reason.
-But I also had a little experience with Rust, and I saw it could also be a good fit for this project.
+But I also had little experience with Rust, and I saw it could also be a good fit for this project.

 So... why not both?
-Since my main objective here is to learn, could be a great opportunity to implement this project twice and find what are the _pro and cons_ of each one from my point of view.
+Since my main objective here is to learn, could be a great opportunity to implement this project twice and find what are the _pros and cons_ of each one from my point of view.

->Honorable mentions to Crystal and Nim, those were very promising options too.
-I'm looking forward to learning about them in another pet project.
+>Honorable mentions to [Crystal](https://crystal-lang.org/) and [Nim](https://nim-lang.org/), those were very promising options too.
+I'm looking forward to learn about them in another pet project.

 ## Local environment
 The first thing I look when using a new toolset is whether it has an easy way to